Bharat Scene Text: A Novel Comprehensive Dataset and Benchmark for Indian Language Scene Text Understanding: Bharat Scene Text Dataset

 \section{Bharat Scene Text Dataset}

 India, often referred to as Bharat (the Indian name for the country), represents a rich and diverse cultural and linguistic landscape, as illustrated in Fig.~\ref{fig:indian_language_map}.
 In the context of scene text understanding, the vast multilingual environment poses unique challenges, as the scripts, writing styles, and text formats vary significantly between different regions.
 In addition, the identification of scripts becomes extremely important.
-Although there has been some effort in collecting and benchmarking Indian language scene text understanding tasks, it falls short compared to efforts for scene text understanding in English~\cite{ICDAR2003, SVT, mishra2012scene, MSRA-TD500, ICDAR2013, ICDAR2015, CUTE80,Total-Text, SVT-P, MLT-19}.
-Please refer to Table~\ref{tab:dataComp} for a detailed comparison of the Bharat Scene Text Dataset compared to other related scene text datasets.
+Although there has been some effort in collecting and benchmarking Indian language scene text understanding, such as~\cite{IIIT_ILST,IIIT-TL-STR, IIIT-indicSTR12, GunnaSJ22}, it falls short compared to efforts for scene text understanding in English~\cite{ICDAR2003, SVT, mishra2012scene, MSRA-TD500, ICDAR2013, ICDAR2015, CUTE80,Total-Text, SVT-P, MLT-19}.
 To address this gap, we present the Bharat Scene Text Dataset, a novel and comprehensive dataset specifically curated to represent the linguistic diversity of India.
 By using the term ``Bharat", we not only acknowledge the nation's deep-rooted cultural identity but also highlight our focus on supporting scene text understanding across 11 major Indian languages.
-This dataset contains 6,582 scene images and 1,06,478 word images in total.
+This dataset contains 6,582 scene images and 1,26,292 word images in total.
 This dataset and associated annotations can be downloaded from our project website\footnote{\url{https://vl2g.github.io/projects/IndicPhotoOCR/}}.
+Please refer to Table~\ref{tab:dataComp} for a detailed comparison of the Bharat Scene Text Dataset compared to other related scene text datasets.

-In this section, we give details of dataset curation and annotation, supported tasks, train-test splits followed by dataset analysis.
+In the next section, we give details of dataset curation and annotation, supported tasks, train-test splits followed by dataset analysis.